JureSeselj/harmonize/README.md

 #### Typography

 * Google Fonts were implemented on the website.
 Prompt with sans-serif as fallback was used thoughout the site to ensure high legibility of the content.
 Prompt features a tall x-height to aid in readability of mixed-case and lower-case text.
+Carter One were used for h1 elements on landing page and also for
+Sign Up / Log In forms.

 #### Imagery